-Correlation increases in Scandinavia are also robust in the middle of the century (cf. Supplementary Fig. 13).
-However, inter-model agreement for correlation increases in Central Europe is lower albeit the overall pattern is still conceivable.
-The decoupling of Portugal and Greece can be seen in the inter-model mean while agreement across models is rare.
+Correlation increases in Scandinavia are also robust in the middle of the century (see Supplement Fig. S6).
+However, inter-model agreement for correlation increases in central Europe is lower although the overall pattern is still conceivable.
+The decoupling of Portugal and Greece can be seen in the inter-model mean, while agreement across models is rare.